pemcg/manageiq-automation-howto-guide/chapter11/event_processing.md

 External events are monitored by _EventCatcher_ workers, which monitor the real-time message or event busses on the various Providers - AWS:config for Amazon, AMQP/RabbitMQ for OpenStack, the native VMware Message Bus, or the RHEV-M events exposed through the RESTful API for example.

-From evm.log we can see...
+From evm.log we can see:

 ```
 MIQ(EventCatcherOpenstack) EMS [rhosp-cont] as [admin] Caught event [compute.instance.power_on.start]